-research used the existence of intransitive preferences as evidence value maximization (Tversky, 1969), critici (Regenwetter, Dana, Davis-Stober, & Guo, 2011) changing preferences and indifference. ur workintransitivities in a simpler way, as evidence that preferencewhose MTL regions have been impairedhat he degree of is a function of the degree of damage.
+Some early judgment and decision making research used the existence of specific forms of intransitive preferences as evidence for choice rules that differ from value maximization (Tversky, 1969), with some recent criticisms (Regenwetter, Dana, Davis-Stober, & Guo, 2011) that argue that deviations of choice patterns from value maximization may be due to simpler reasons, including changing preferences and indifference.
+Our work uses intransitivities in a much simpler way, namely as evidence that preferences are less stable in decision makers whose MTL regions have been impaired.
+We also show that the degree of preference instability is a function of the degree of hippocampal damage.

-suggest a critical role for the hippocampus as the carrier of construct values. ost decision require the construction of value based on past experience: Even a experienced option, like a favorite dish in a familiar restaurant requires us to compare that option to newly available understanding how the brain calculates value.
+Our results suggest a critical role for the hippocampus as the carrier of input into the construction of the value of choice options.
+Most decisions require the construction of value based on past experience: Even a previously experienced option, like a favorite dish in a familiar restaurant, requires us to compare that option to newly available options (dinner specials).
+Combining what we know about internal and external inputs to preference construction processes and about information aggregation and comparison will allow us to better understanding how the brain calculates value and makes wise choices.

 References